alvfork/delfos/README.md

 >isUndefined(value)
 >```

-# Contribute
+# Collaborate
-If you would like to collaborate in any way with this project or would like to provide a suggestion/opinion, please do not doubt to do so, it will be appreciated.
+If you want to collaborate in any way with this project, or if you want to contribute with a suggestion or opinion, go ahead.
+We thank you in advance.